robboyett/Becoming-an-AI-designer/README.md

 ## What You Will Find
 The project is divided into several key sections, each designed to progressively upskill participants:

+Today
+- Tools and Technologies: Hand picked links to smart thinking from across the web.

+Future (Maybe)
 - Introduction to AI for Designers: Understand the basics of AI and how it applies to digital design.
-- Tools and Technologies: Get hands-on with the tools and technologies that make AI design possible.
 - Case Studies and Best Practices: Learn from real-world applications and the frontiers of AI design.
 - Projects and Exercises: Apply your knowledge through practical projects and exercises.
 - Community and Collaboration: Join a community of like-minded individuals, share your work, and collaborate on innovative solutions.